sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Cross-Platform_Mobile_Development_In_Titanium/Internationalization.md

 Rather than hard-coding strings into your project, you can use localized strings.
 Localized strings are replaced at runtime with values appropriate to the user's language.
 Titanium relies on resources files and string placeholders to accomplish this task.

-At the top level of your Titanium project (the same level as tiapp.xml file, and the app and Resources directory), you will create a folder called i18n.
+In your Alloy project create a directory called i18n.
 Inside the i18n folder, create folders for each language your application will support.
 Name the folder according to the [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1) standard.
 For example, use en for English, es for Spanish, fr for French, etc.

-Starting with Release 4.1.0, you may also add a region suffix to the folder name to specify a set of resources for a specific country.
+You can also add a suffix to the language directories for variants of languages.
+However, if you don't plan on adding multiple suffix-ed directories omit the suffix completely.
 Suffix the folder name with a dash followed by the country's [ISO 3166-1](https://en.wikipedia.org/?title=ISO_3166-1) Alpha-2 code.
 For example, use en-US for American English, en-CA for Canadian English, en-GB for British English, etc. Note that the OS may not support all regional languages.

-`ProjectFolder`
+`app`

-`├── app`
+`├── controllers`

 `├── i18n`